yutish3/basic-verilog-projects-complete-stopwatch-/README.md

 <img width="1158" height="654" alt="image" src="https://github.com/user-attachments/assets/b917faca-26e4-4c9f-bdc2-228a30a6f1f1" />

-now here is every project name , purpose , result and diagram
+now here is every project name , purpose and result

 &#9679; 1.1 Half_adder :- it is used as a basic single bit binary addition